 Be awed by the Isle of Skye

-The largest of the Inner Hebrides, the Isle of Skye located off Scotland’s western coast will impress with its outstanding landscapes, medieval castle ruins and charming fishing villages.
+The largest of the Inner Hebrides, the Isle of Skye is one of the best places to visit in Scotland.
+Located off the mainland’s western coast, Skye will impress with its outstanding landscapes, medieval castle ruins and charming fishing villages.
 From the Ol’ Man of Storr to the cascading Fairy Pools, you’ll be charmed by this popular summer destination, moody weather and all.

 Stretch your legs in the Ben Nevis and Glen Coe National Scenic Area